rockspoon/structure-poc/docs/project-structure.md

 Note that if a core receiver wants to start a core service, it will have to start it indirectly.
 In the case of SyncService, this can be accomplished with ContentResolver.syncRequest(), which is the standard way.
 There is other ways to start services without actually seeing the class, it's not the most elegant, but it is possible and used in some implementations of dynamic feature.

 The proof of concept will help clarify definitely where those two should be placed.
-For now, I believe that they are in the co/rrect place.
+For now, I believe that they are in the correct place.
 ???

 ???